strapi/documentation/docusaurus/docs/cloud/advanced/database.md

 Strapi Cloud provides a pre-configured PostgreSQL database by default.
 However, you can also configure it to utilize an external SQL database, if needed.

 :::caution
 While supported, it is not recommended to use an external database with Strapi Cloud, unless there is an explicit need to do so.
 This is because Strapi Cloud provides a managed database that is optimized for Strapi.
-Using an external database may result in unexpected behavior and/or performance issues.
+Using an external database may result in unexpected behavior and/or performance issues (e.g., network latency may impact performance).
+Strapi cannot provide security or support for external databases.

-### Caveats

-- Network latency may impact performance.
-- Strapi cannot provide security for external databases.
-- Strapi cannot provide support for external databases.

 :::